 How to Apply

-Applicants must be enrolled in a postsecondary institution in Spring 2021 semester and be a United States citizen or be a permanent resident.
+- Applicants must be enrolled in a postsecondary institution for the Summer 2022 semester and be a United States citizen or a permanent resident.
 We are also pursuing opportunities for undocumented and DACA students, and welcome applications from these students.

-Applications for CURP 2020 should be submitted via the CURP application link, which lists the required application materials.
+Applications for CURP Summer 2022 must be submitted via the CURP application link and contain the required application materials.

-A complete application consists of four items.
-These items are:
+A complete application consists of the following items:

-Please send a copy of your transcripts showing courses and grades from all postsecondary institutions that you have attended to email@example.com.
-Initially, unofficial copies (as long as they are legible) of transcripts are acceptable, though we may request official transcripts upon acceptance to the program.
-Ideally transcripts should contain Spring 2020 grades, but we are understanding that these may not be available or may have been affected by the pandemic, and will be weighted accordingly.
+Applicants must include a copy of their transcript showing courses and grades from all postsecondary institutions they have attended.
+Unofficial copies (as long as they are legible) are acceptable, though we may request official transcripts upon acceptance to the program.
+Transcripts should be current through Fall 2021.
+If possible, a list of your Spring 2022 courses should be included.

 2. Statement of Interest